gasolin/webby/README.md

 Elements: search field, categorized suggestion list

-Entrance: When user tap the Rocketbar at the top left, it trigger the whole page, with no content.
+Entrance: When user tap the Rocketbar at the top left, it trigger the whole page, `with no content`.

 Start Input: key in to get instant results from several resources: